-- Apply for an online payment agreement (IRS.gov/ OPA) to meet your tax obligation in monthly installments if you can't pay your taxes in full today.
+- Apply for an online payment agreement (IRS.gov/OPA) to meet your tax obligation in monthly installments if you can't pay your taxes in full today.
 Once you complete the online process, you will receive immediate notification of whether your agreement has been approved. - Use the Offer in Compromise Pre-Qualifier to see if you can settle your tax debt for less than the full amount you owe.
 For more information on the Offer in Compromise program, go to IRS.gov/OIC.

 Filing an amended return.
-You can now file Form 1040-X electronically with tax filing software to amend 2019 Forms 1040 and 1040-SR. To do so, you must have e-filed your original 2019 return.
-Amended returns for all prior years must be mailed.
-See Tips for taxpayers who need to file an amended tax return and go to IRS.gov/ Form1040X for information and updates.
+Go to IRS.gov/Form1040X for information and updates.

 Checking the status of your amended return.
 Go to IRS.gov/WMAR to track the status of Form 1040-X amended returns.

-Please note that it can take up to 3 weeks from the date you filed your amended return for it to show up in our system, and processing it can take up to 16 weeks.
+Note.
+It can take up to 3 weeks from the date you filed your amended return for it to show up in our system, and processing it can take up to 16 weeks.